RealDeop/NPST/README.md

    it calls The variable assigend using #var or modifes its values Result Output:
         Finally, it saves the modified script to "result.txt".

+     /repeat and /repeat  -s
+   repeat a big  ol`chunk most of the time more then one line

+     /repeat -s
+   just specfies the place where /repeat may start repeating

 needed lib: